ocoulson/ocoulson.github.io/_posts/2021-05-21-using-zio-zlayers.md

 object schema extends GenericSchema[CatsStoreService] import schema.{given, *}

-// Here instead of needing an instance of a service, we just call
+// Now instead of needing an instance of a service, we just call
 // our summoner functions
 val queries = Queries(CatsStore.listCats)
 val mutations = Mutations(args => CatsStore.addCat(args.cat))

-// And our api now has our Service as a dependency val api: GraphQL[CatsStoreService] = graphQL(RootResolver(queries, mutations))
+// And our api now has our Service as a dependency type which
+// Caliban has from ZIO
+val api: GraphQL[CatsStoreService] = graphQL(RootResolver(queries, mutations))
 ```